DigitaleGesellschaft/jekyll-theme-conference/README.md

 Additional static pages can easily be added as files and linked to via navigation bar or main landing page (see above on how to).

+Each of these pages can include a map at its end (e.g. to point to your venue) by adding the `map: true` setting to its Front Matter.
+See the _Map_ section above for more information.

 ## Design